MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/turn-on-external-sharing-notifications.md

 If external sharing is enabled in your organization, these notifications are enabled by default.

 > [!NOTE]
-> Office 365 admins can use [Search the audit log in the Office 365 Security and Compliance Center](https://support.office.com/article/0d4d0f35-390b-4518-800e-0c7ec95e946c) to monitor content that is shared externally.
+> Office 365 admins can use [Search the audit log in the Office 365 Security &amp; Compliance Center](https://support.office.com/article/0d4d0f35-390b-4518-800e-0c7ec95e946c) to monitor content that is shared externally.

 ## Turn on external sharing notifications